mscdex/ssh2/README.md

   <pre>
   maxNumber=VALUE  Maximum number of lines to generate.
+Required.

-Required. timeout=SECONDS  Timeout writes or reads after SECONDS.
+  timeout=SECONDS  Timeout writes or reads after SECONDS.
 Values less then 0 disable the timeout [default:-1].
+                   The timeout message tells the ms, last number and bytes generated/verified.
   </pre>

+  ** The timeout interval check function is called every 500ms.
+The difference in time is calculated from the
+     REAL TIME, not CPU time.

+     If a timeout occurs this might due to the fact that node didn't call interval function checking the timeout soon enough as the buffers are full and there won't be a async operation called while processing those.

+     So please try running the test again with a higher timeout value to find out which is the right one for your system and its CPU load.

+     Its best used together with very high maxNumber values which tests need 'some' time.
+In this case you'll shorten the time noticing a stuck stream...

 * Test types and parameters